thejaminator/prompt_reward_rl/documentation/main_page.md

 We show the sample efficiency of our preliminary babbage model in matching the target reward.

+* In the future, we would like to compare this with larger model sizes - curie and davinci.
 #### More epochs?

 ## Reward model details